nicole-dwenger/cdsvisual-cnn-impressionist/README.md

 ## Description

-> This project relates to Assignment 5: Multi-class Classification of Cultural Image Data
-> of the course Visual Analytics.
+> This project relates to Assignment 5: Classification of Cultural Image Data of the course Visual Analytics.

 The aim of this project was to classify complex, cultural image data.
 Specifically, a dataset of impressionist paintings was used to investigate whether it is possible to classify paintings by their artist.
 This may be relevant to e.g. sort a large collection of images or to predict the artist of an image where the artist is unknown.